netsoftacademy/50DaysofDevOPs/2024/day32/README.md

  - Explain the CodeDeploy in AWS
  - How to configure the dependencies
- - Explain execution the code build deployment
+ - Explain execution the Code Build deployment
  - Describe the AWS CodePipeline build an end to end pipeline

   - Today Sessions Notes:
-  - Link
-  - AWS Developer tools M.C.Q Quiz for Exam point of View
   - Link

   - Student work: Write an Article & post it on LinkedIn of Code Deploy and Code Pipeline